-Field experiments were conducted to find out the effect of fertiliser levels and organic manures on the quality of cassava tubers at Veterinary College and Research Institute Farm, Namakkal during 2001 and 2002.
+Field experiments were conducted to find out the effect of fertiliser levels and organic manures on the quality of cassava tubers at Veterinary College and Research Institute Farm, Namakkal during 2001and 2002.
 The popular hybrid of cassava, H 226 was tried as test crop.
-Two N levels viz., 100 per cent recommended NPK (60:60:150 kg ha-1) and 75 per cent recommended NPK (45:45:112.5 kg ha-1) were assigned to main plots.
-Six organic manurial treatments viz., FYM (25 t ha-1), Poultry manure (10 t ha-1), composted poultry manure (10 t ha-1), FYM (12.5 t ha-1) + poultry manure (5 t ha-1) along with control (no organic manure) were assigned to sub plots.
+Two fertiliser levels viz., 100 per cent recommended NPK (60:60:150 kg/ha-1) and 75 per cent recommended NPK (45:45:112.5 kg/ha-1) were assigned to main plots.
+Six organic manurial treatments viz., FYM (25 t/ha-1), Poultry manure (10 t/ha-1), composted poultry manure (10 t/ha-1), FYM (12.5 t/ha-1) + poultry manure (5 t/ha-1) along with control (no organic manure) were assigned to sub plots.
 The treatments were fitted in split plot design replicated thrice.

 Disease free setts of 20 cm length were prepared and planted at a spacing of 90 x 90 cm.
-Manures were applied as per treatments and thoroughly incorporated at the time of forming beds and channels
+Manures were applied as per treatments and thoroughly incorporated at the time of forming beds and channels.

 The entire dose of phosphorus, 50 per cent of recommended dose of nitrogen and 50 per cent of potassium were applied basally at the time of planting and the remaining 50 per cent of the recommended dose of nitrogen and potassium were top dressed in two equal splits at third and fifth month, respectively, as per the treatments.
 After initial and life irrigation on third day, subsequent irrigations were given to the experimental field at an interval of ten days.
-Three hand weddings on 30th, 60th and 90th day after planting and an earthing up at 120 DAP was given commonly for all the plots irrespective of the treatments.
+Three hand weeding on 30th, 60th and 90th day after planting and an earthing up at 120 DAP was given commonly for all the plots.

 Composting of poultry manure was initiated using poultry manure and chopped sorghum straw.
 The bits of sorghum straw were mixed with poultry manure at the rate of 1:10 and packed in dug pits and closed with mud plaster.
+To maintain optimum moisture, water was sprinkled before it is being packed and left under anaerobic conditions for 75 days as suggested by Sims et al. (1992) for composting